 Here is the URL of the video for the same post: https://youtu.be/Bt6i8G8P0Fk

 On Delay Timer

 We will first use the simple timer as an On Delay timer.
 The addresses can be entered individually or through the Structure.
-Using the structure, the preset value, current value and done bit are automatically.
+Using the structure, the preset value, current value, and done bit are automatic.

 Select Use Structure.
 The name will be Simple_Timer1.
 When we do this the following parameters are set: